 The Clarity Fuel Cell comes standard with an adjustable Head Up Display that projects speed, lane lines, following distance and even turn-by-turn navigation directions on the windshield ahead of the driver.

 Both models have Honda’s “acoustic vehicle alerting system,” an audible warning that sounds when idling or running at low speeds in order to alert pedestrians to the nearly silent cars’ presence.
+If you end up in a car crash for whatever reason, it is important to have legal representation to ensure you get the correct compensation for your case.
+Consulting with a personal injury attorney can give you some more perspective on how you might tackle a car accident case.

 The Clarity Electric comes with an eight-speaker, 180-watt audio system with an 8-inch touchscreen display.